Moreholidays February Umbrella Day

 History and Origin of Tell a Fairy Tale Day

 We researched this holiday twice.
 Once in the early 2000s, and again in the early 2020s.
-Our research did not find the creator or the origin of this day.
-Even though we can not trace the origins of this day, this special holiday is not a fable.
+Yet, despite this extensive research, we did not find the creator or the origin of this day.
+Even though we cannot trace the origins of this day, this special holiday is not a fable.

 This is not a true “National” day.
 There is no evidence to suggest that this is truly a “National” day, which requires an act of congress.
 We found no congressional records or presidential proclamation about this special day.